 When 8 consecutive Refresh commands are postponed, the resulting maximum interval between the surrounding Refresh commands is limited to $9 \times t{REFI}$.
-For both the 2X and 4X refresh modes, the maximum interval between surrounding Refresh commands allowed is limited to $17 \times t{REFI}2$ and $33 \times t{REFI}4$, respectively.
+For both the 2X and 4X refresh modes, the maximum interval between surrounding Refresh commands allowed is limited to $17 \times t{REFI}^2$ and $33 \times t{REFI}^4$, respectively.

 A limited number Refresh commands can be pulled-in as well.
 A maximum of 8 additional Refresh commands can be issued in advance or "pulled-in" in 1X refresh mode, a maximum of 16 additional Refresh commands can be issued when in advance in 2X refresh mode, and a maximum of 32 additional Refresh commands can be issued in advance when in 4X refresh mode.
 Each of these Refresh commands reduces the number of regular Refresh commands required later by one.
-Note that pulling in more than the maximum allowed Refresh commands in advance does not further reduce the number of regular Refresh commands required later, so that the resulting maximum interval between two surrounding Refresh commands is limited to 9 × t{REFI} , 17 × t{RFEI} 2, or 33 × t{REFI} 4.
-At any given time, a maximum of 16 additional REF commands can be issued within 2 × t{REFI} 3 additional REF2 commands can be issued within 4 × t{REFI} 2, and 64 additional REF4 commands can be issued within 8 × t{REFI} 4 (larger densities are limited by t{RFC} 1, t{RFC} 2, and t{RFC} 4, respectively, which must still be met).
+Note that pulling in more than the maximum allowed Refresh commands in advance does not further reduce the number of regular Refresh commands is limited to 9 × t{REFI}, 17 × t{RFEI}2, or 33 × t{REFI}4.
+At any given time, a maximum of 16 additional REF commands can be issued within 2 × t{REFI}, 32 additional REF2 commands can be issued within 4 × t{REFI}2, and 64 additional REF4 commands can be issued within 8 × t{REFI}4 (larger densities are limited by t{RFC}1, t{RFC}2, and t{RFC}4, respectively, which must still be met).

-Figure 46.
+Figure 42.
 Refresh Command Timing (Example of 1x Refresh mode)

-Figure 47.
+Figure 43.
 Postponing Refresh Commands (Example of 1X Refresh mode)

-Figure 48.
+Figure 44.
 Pulling-in Refresh Commands (Example of 1X Refresh mode)

-Data Mask (DM), Data Bus Inversion (DBI) and TDQS
+Data Mask (DM), Data Bus Inversion (DBI)

-DDR4 SDRAM supports Data Mask (DM) function and Data Bus Inversion (DBI) function in x8 configuration. x8 DDR4 SDRAM supports TDQS function.
+DDR4 SDRAM supports Data Mask (DM) function and Data Bus Inversion (DBI) function in x16 DRAM configuration.

-DM, DBI & TDQS functions are supported with dedicated one pin labeled as DM#/DBI#/TDQS.
-The pin is bi-directional pin for DRAM.
+DM#, DBI# functions are supported with dedicated one pin labeled as DM#/DBI#/TDQS.
+The pin is bidirectional pin for DRAM.
 The DM#/DBI# pin is Active Low as DDR4 supports V{DDQ} reference termination.
-TDQS function does not drive actual level on the pin.

 DM, DBI & TDQS functions are programmable through DRAM Mode Register (MR).
-The MR bit location is bit A11 in MR1 and bit A12:A10 in MR5.
+The MR bit location is bit A12:A10 in MR5.